paulfioravanti/steno-dictionaries/dictionaries/overrides.md

 "T-S": "it is"
 ```

-### `"T-T": "it the"`
+### `"T-T": "at it"`

-Although I don't envisage I would use "it the" as a phrase very often, it seems
-strange to me that `T-T` is currently used for "the".
-Plover currently assigns
+It seems strange to me that `T-T` is currently used for "the".
+Plover currently
-it five outlines:
+assigns it five outlines:

 ```txt
 the: